FrankThonig/TestCase.Selenium.Grid/README.md

 ##### *`SearchPage`* class

-The `SearchPage` class represents the search website.
+The `SearchPage` class represents the search web site.
 Following are the web elements relevant to the test case:

 - search text field
 - search button